 Request submission

 Contact Dr. Sarah Somerville or Mark Haines to reserve campus facilities.
-Spaces are reserved be on a first-come-first-serve basis.
+Spaces are reserved on a first-come-first-serve basis.
 The college can state in advance that certain spaces cannot be reserved for speech activities.
 Common examples include libraries, offices, hallways, and classrooms during instructional hours.
 Any other restrictions on expressive activities that occur in indoor facilities must apply equally to everyone and not depend on the content or viewpoint of the expression, or the possible reaction to the expression.

 Timing